Must I register for WBL annually or is it once off?

 A soon as you select a skill for development and record an Action Plan for development it will more to “Started“

-The skill will be marked as “Completed” once your supervisor is happy (met the state of competency both of you have agreed on) with your progress, and signs off the skills
+The skill will be marked as “Completed” once your supervisor is satisfied (met the state of competency both of you have agreed on) with your progress, and signs off the skills.

 What is an Action Plan and how does it get approved?